 Click START and a dialogue will appear asking you to unlock your active wallet if you have not already done so:

-Enter the password for that wallet.
+Enter the password for that keystore.
 Jobs then appear in the Active Tasks section, each job with a progress bar.
 The DCP Task Worker runs in the background — even if you switch to another tab — until you click the STOP button.
 This process does not materially affect other tasks that are running on your computer (apart from using otherwise idle processor time).

 Whenever you return to this browser window, you see how many tasks your computer has completed and how many units of computing resources your CPU has gained.
 If a different tab is open, you can check progress by clicking the WORKER tab.